-Because of its potential scalability in support of Internet QoS guarantees, lately aggregate packet scheduling has attracted a lot of attention in the networking community.
+\mathbf{B}{QOS} guarantees, lately, aggregate packet scheduling has attracted a lot of attention in the networking community.
 For instance, in the DiffServ framework [2], it is proposed that the simple FIFO packet scheduling be used to support the EF (expedited forwarding) per-hop behavior (PHB) [8].
 Namely, at each router, EF packets from all users are queued at a single FIFO buffer and serviced in the order of their arrival times at the queue.
 Clearly, use of FIFO packet scheduling results in a very simple implementation of the EF PHB.
-However, the ability of appropriately provisioning a network using FIFO packet scheduling to provide guaranteed rate/delay service-as the EF PHB is arguably intended to support [9]-has been questioned [1], [6].
+However, the ability to appropriately provision a network using FIFO packet scheduling to provide guaranteed rate/delay service-as the EF PHB is arguably intended to support [9]-has been questioned [1], [6].